cnord/doc-gsm-devices/eng/mini/06-02-config-toolbar.md

 Events that are stored in the device non-volatile memory can be viewed on the "Event history" tab.
 Here it is possible to mark, as posted, the events that are waiting for delivery to the Security Center in the transmission queue.

-The “State panel" tab displays the status of communication channels, wired and wireless zones in real time.
+The “State panel" tab displays the status of communication channels and wired zones in real time.